TacoNoBurrito/RankUp/README.md

  - This plugin uses EconomyAPI
  - Please report errors to the issues panel (if ur on poggit, this is in github)
- - If you would like anything added, you can find me at discord.gg/zprisons

  # API